rycolab/website/content/authors/gianni/_index.md

 - Philosophy of Language and Computation Lecturers
 ---

-Juan Luis Gastaldi is currently the managing director of the Turing Centre Zürich.
-He is a philosopher and historian of science, specialized in philosophy and history of formal knowledge (mathematics, logic and informatics), from the beginning of the 19th century to our days.
+Juan Luis Gastaldi (Gianni) is currently a Marie Skłodowska-Curie Fellow at the chair of History and Philosophy of Mathematical Sciences (ETH D-GESS).
+He is a philosopher and historian of science, specialized in philosophy and history of formal knowledge (mathematics, logic and computer science), from the beginning of the 19th century to our days.
+He is also the managing director of the ETH Turing Centre Zürich.